A brief biography

 in the mid-90s, discovering the wonderful world of music trackers

 After that, I had become tired of music altogether.
-The whole music scene had left me weary, so I quit and went on to start working with design and animation.
+The whole music scene had left me weary, so I went on to start working with design and animation.
 For almost ten years, I stopped playing and producing (with a few exceptions) until around 2012 where I decided to rekindle my old passion.